-The original pediment at the main entrance was removed.
+The original pediment and associated columns at the main north entrance were removed.

 The number of living spaces on the second and third floors was reduced, taking it from a 48-room hotel to a 30-room hostel which included adding additional restrooms, kitchen and dining spaces.